rtk-incubator/rtk-query/docs/concepts/prefetching.md

    - If `force: true`, it will ignore the `ifOlderThan` value if it is set and the query will be run even if it exists in the cache.

-#### Behavior of the hook
+#### What to expect when you call the `callback`

+1. The `callback` _always_ returns void.
-1. If `force: true` is set during the declaration or at the call site, the query will be run no matter what.
+2. If `force: true` is set during the declaration or at the call site, the query will be run no matter what.
 The one exception to that is if the same query is already in-flight.
-2. If no options are specified and the query exists in the cache, the query will not be performed.
+3. If no options are specified and the query exists in the cache, the query will not be performed.
-3. If no options are specified and the query _does not exist_ in the cache, the query will be performed.
+4. If no options are specified and the query _does not exist_ in the cache, the query will be performed.
+   - **Assuming** you have a `useQuery` hook in the tree that is subscribed to the same query that you are prefetching:
-   - `isLoading` will be true, `isFetching` will be true
+     - `useQuery` will return `{isLoading: true, isFetching: true, ...rest`}
-4. If `ifOlderThan` is specified but evaluates to false and the query is in the cache, the query will not be performed.
+5. If `ifOlderThan` is specified but evaluates to false and the query is in the cache, the query will not be performed.
-5. If `ifOlderThan` is specified and evaluates to true, the query will be performed even if there is an existing cache entry.
+6. If `ifOlderThan` is specified and evaluates to true, the query will be performed even if there is an existing cache entry.
+   - **Assuming** you have a `useQuery` hook in the tree that is subscribed to the same query that you are prefetching:
-   - `isLoading` will be false, `isFetching` will be true
+     - `useQuery` will return `{isLoading: false, isFetching: true, ...rest`}

 ```ts title="usePrefetch Example"
 function User() {